What Are Drug Charges?

 How To Fight Drug Charges

 Drug charges are a serious offense on your criminal record.
-They can affect your personal life.
+However, if you are facing a first time drug offense, you may be eligible for a Deferred Entry of Judgment.
+It is important to do whatever you can to fight drug charges because they can affect life in many ways.
 In some cases, they can affect your families’ life.
 Similarly, they can affect your professional life.
-For instance, you may have trouble finding or keeping employment.
+Additionally, you may have trouble finding or keeping employment.
 Above all, they can affect your freedom.
 Whether you have prior convictions or not, when facing drug charges, you need an experienced drug lawyer.

 Law Office of Stephen A. Varga